-Victoria Juarez is the Executive Director of Girls Inc. of Carpinteria, a non-profit organization that seeks to inspire all girls to be strong, smart, and bold.
-She is the first in her family to attend and graduate from college, and previously served as Associate Director of Storyteller Children’s Center in Santa Barbara.
+Victoria Juarez is the Executive Director of Scholarship Foundation of Santa Barbara, a non-profit organization that inspires, encourages, and supports Santa Barbara County students to and through college, graduate, and vocational school by providing information, advising, and scholarships.
+She is the first in her family to attend and graduate from college, and previously served as Associate Director of Storyteller Children’s Center and Executive Director of Girls Inc. of Carpinteria.
 She received a B.A. in History from California State University- Long Beach and served in the U.S. Peace Corps for two years in Russia, where she decided to dedicate her career to nonprofit work.

 Britt Ortiz is the Director of Early Academic Outreach Program in the Division of Student Affairs at the University of California, Santa Barbara where he graduated with degrees in Sociology and Psychology.
 Previously, he served as the Associate Director of Student Outreach and Recruitment Services at CSU Northridge, and prior to that, he was the Director of the First Generation Student Success Program at the University of La Verne.
 Ortiz spends his free time traveling, gardening, and swimming.